atul-atul/atul-atul.github.io/docs/_posts/2025-01-31-lights-out-general-electric.md

 And this, of course, was not limited to Immelt.

+When under Immelt GE went full throttle into oil and gas (turbines), etc. they did not consider the effects of what will happen if crude oil prices went up/ down.
+I am not knowledgeable much about it, but as per the book, this is a very basic consideration and this mistake cost GE Power a lot.
+Same for acquisition of Alstom for which, after announcing the deal, GE had to fight/ accommodate the French bureaucracy and ended up paying much more than original estimate.

 ---
-Immelt era did not seem to generate enough cash.
-The numbers were manipulated (a practice from pre-Immelt era.)
-But he went on buying shares back to save on dividends and yet promised a dividend target which he or, later, Flannery could not meet.

----
 There were attempts at telling a story.
 Slogan was changed and buzzwords were created.
 'Ecomagination', for example.
 Why do new leaders change slogans, come up with buzzwords, coin phrases?
 The spoken and written language- say English or any other business language- is rich enough.
 But I think it's the easiest way of re-arranging pieces on the chess board (an example of bike shedding).
-(Another such practice is changing the org structure.)
 I guess it helps them say I have arrived, change is in the air, fall in line or else, etc., and in the process identify who their cronies are.
 In the corporate world the show of activity instead of actual substantial activity makes you sick.

+Another such practice is changing the org structure.

+Leaders also seem to introduce themes.
+For example, GE is an industrial company, we are getting out of entertainment business.
+Such ideas are logical, of course.
+They help the company align.
+You must have come across such ideas: we are going lean, cloud native, etc. We can easily identify such things by the narrative: 'in past we slipped on <diversity-and-inclusion/Asia/CI-CD/use-of-plastics>...' or 'if we miss the coming <mongodb/microservices/> wave...', etc. There is nothing, absolutely nothing wrong with such things.
+There is no better way to align a large group than [Bezos's API mandate](https://gist.github.com/chitchcock/1281611) or JFK's clear goal setting: 'before this decade is out, of landing a man on the Moon and returning him safely to the Earth'.
+But we need to understand the dynamics.
+When people go all-in on such things sometimes they loose responsiveness and at times it's too late to notice that such initiatives have stopped working (or, in some cases, negatives have overshadowed positives).
+In general, as Bertrand Russel said, 'all movements go too far'.
+Then (in my experience after 3-4 years) some organization restructuring happens and new leaders introduce some different themes.
+GE did a bit of that- for example, 'Welch's core mission was to attack complexity, ripping out layers of bureaucracy that had built up inside the company and making the massive company more nimble', or Immelt moving out of NBC, Capital and into Power, or Immelt wanting GE to become more start-up like.
+And sometimes it helps if you are able to tell a story around such ideas.
+The thing is that the narratives need content.
+In GE's case I think investors felt like it's a lot of just fancy-shmancy stuff... 'like a big budget movie with a story that goes *nowhere*'.
+Like Elaine, the market would have none of that.

+'A carefully curated self-mythology had always been central to GE's methods, going back to Edison.
+GE had marshaled the tools of public opinion that had marked every era...'
+There is a line in the book 'The narrative of success begat success'.

 'The premise of GE's every communication to investors was that its management was so strong, and its vision of the entire conglomerate so penetrating and expansive, that its stock was a gamble worth taking.
 Even in the inevitable event that something somewhere went wrong, its protocols for working out of trouble would limit the amount of long-term damage and preserve its investors' money.'

 'In the weeks and months after Immelt left GE in 2017, a parade of negative stories and embarrassing disclosures revealed major problems that sent the company's stock into a long decline.
 Conversations about what happened inevitably shifted to blame, and Immelt was the obvious target.
 He had spent sixteen years at the top and, regardless of what Welch had left for him, he'd had plenty of time to fix it.
 But there was plenty of blame to go around.
 Perhaps most of it should be placed on the board of directors, the independent group that oversees the CEO.'...
 'It had been their job to know, however, and their job to ask the hard questions that weren't fully answered, or were never asked at all.
 It was their job to oversee management, and it was their job to protect investors from fatal hubris.
 Still, the path ultimately leads back to Immelt.
 As chairman, he was also responsible for steering the board.'

 'There is also plenty of blame to put on GE's top-down culture, which Welch and any number of midlevel managers used to their advantage as readily as Immelt did.'

-'In effect, GE's size advantage was also one of its biggest weaknesses.'

 ---
 Post Immelt era